LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

    While your program should certainly work for course abbreviations comp170 and comp150, it should also work in general for any data files your refer to in the defined formats and place in the same folder.

+#.
+Turn in materials as in the last homework, including a single copy of
+    the homework source files and a log.txt file for each student, in the same form as for the last homework.

 Hints
 -----